survivejs/webpack-book/manuscript/developing_with_webpack/04_refreshing_css.md

 T> See webpack's [loader documentation](https://webpack.js.org/concepts/loaders/) and [list of loaders](https://webpack.js.org/loaders/) for further information.

 W> If `include` isn't set, webpack will traverse all files within the base directory.
 This can hurt performance!
 It is a good idea to set up `include` always.
 There's also `exclude` option that may come in handy.
-Prefer `include`, however as it's literally more inclusive option.
+Prefer `include`, however as it's a more restrictive option.

 ## Setting Up the Initial CSS